-For more general information about the national air quality strategy please: visit the Defra website
+For more general information about the national air quality strategy visit the Defra website.

-For more information contact the Environmental & Regulatory Services (ERS):
+For more information contact the Environmental and Regulatory Services on 01594 810000 or email firstname.lastname@example.org.

 Areas within Forest of Dean not meeting National Air Quality Standards have been declared Air Quality Management Areas (AQMAs).
 We have produced Air Quality Action plans for these areas to find out the source of the problem and reduce concentrations of air pollutants to below National Air Quality Standards.

 Areas in Forest of Dean not meeting the objective for Nitrogen Dioxide include: